Medicare Supplement Plans in Colorado

 Resources for Medicare in Colorado

-For those whose income falls below a certain amount, there are state savings programs that can help with the cost of Medicare Part A & B. Colorado (SHIP) Senior Health Insurance Assistance Program (DORA) offers guidance for those with questions about Medicare and its various requirements and options.
+There are state savings programs that help with out of pocket medical costs.
+Colorado (SHIP) Senior Health Insurance Assistance Program (DORA) offers guidance for those with questions about Medicare.

 The Colorado Health information site also answers questions for beneficiaries on Medicare.